 PGE submitted its 2009 IRP to the OPUC in November 2009 that proposed the acquisition of additional energy efficiency measures, the addition of wind or other renewable resources, new transmission capacity, and new natural gas-fired generation to meet both base load and peak demand.
-In that plan, given the options available to PGE under the current Regional Haze Rule of either installing NO x controls required by July 1, 2011 and ceasing operation of Boardman in 2014, or installing the additional controls called for in the Regional Haze Rule and continuing operations, the Company recommended the long-term continued operation of Boardman through at least 2040 with the additional controls, as listed above under Boardman emissions control.
+In that plan, given the options available to PGE under the 2009 Rule of either installing NO controls required by July 1, 2011 and ceasing operation of Boardman in 2014, or installing the additional controls called for in the 2009 Rule and continuing operations, the Company recommended the long term continued operation of Boardman through at least 2040 with the additional controls, as listed above under Boardman emissions controls.

 As a result of stakeholder support for an alternative plan for the operation of Boardman, on April 9, 2010, the Company filed an IRP addendum with the OPUC.
-The addendum seeks approval to cease coal-fired operations at Boardman in 2020, subject to certain conditions, one of which was that environmental regulatory bodies modify existing emissions rules, as discussed above.
+The addendum sought approval to cease coal fired operations at Boardman in 202 0, subject to certain conditions, one of which is that environmental regulatory bodies modify existing emissions rules, as discussed above.